 Shrimp preparation and treatment

-Pacific white shrimp weighing 40-50 shrimps per kilogram were harvested from a shrimp farm located in Kemari near Hisar, Haryana, India.
+Pacific white shrimp weighing 40-50 shrimps per kilogram were harvested from a shrimp farm located inKemarinear Hisar, Haryana, India.
 These shrimps were exceptionally fresh and devoid of any additives.
 They were packed in a ratio of 2 parts ice to 1 part shrimp and promptly transported to the Department of Fish Processing Technology at Chaudhary Charan Singh Haryana Agricultural University in Hisar within an hour.
 After being rinsed with cold water and placed into frozen storage.
 In the laboratory, the shrimps were washed, headed, and deveined by hand and finally divided into five groups and treated as follows: Group 1: Nonglazed shrimps (NG) 2: water glazed shrimps (DWG) Groups 3 Turmeric glazed shrimps 4% (TG), Group 4 Air fry, Group 5 Pan fry.
 To initiate the glazing procedure, the samples were first submerged in distilled water and turmeric extract for a minute, followed by a ten-second dripping phase.
 Another set of samples underwent a cooking process, where shrimp were marinated, and cooked using both a pan fryer and an air fryer.
 Subsequently, after glazing, the samples were stored at -18°C for 16 weeks, with biochemical and sensory evaluations performed at intervals of 0, 2, 4, 8, 12, and 16 weeks.
 The cooking process involved using peeled and deveined shrimp.

 Determination of Trimethylamine